The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

 \subsection{Symplectic Varieties}

-\subsubsection{MMP Singularities}
+\subsubsection{MMP singularities}

 Let $X$ be a normal complex variety.
-A \textit{log-resolution of singularities} is a projective birational morphism $\pi:\tilde X \to X$ from a smooth complex variety $\tilde X$ which is an isomorphism over the regular locus $U$ and $\pi^{-1}(\Sigma) = E = \sum E_i$ is a simple normal crossing divisor, where $\Sigma$ is the singular locus of $X$.
+A \textit{log-resolution of singularities} is a projective birational morphism $\pi\colon\widetilde{X} \to X$ from a smooth complex variety $\widetilde{X}$ which is an isomorphism over the regular locus $U$ and for which $\pi^{-1}(\Sigma) = E = \sum E_i$ is a simple normal crossing divisor, where $\Sigma$ is the singular locus of $X$ and the $E_i$ are the smooth components of $E$.

-We say $X$ is \textit{$\mathbb Q$-Cartier} if there is an integer $m$ such that $mK_X$ is Cartier, where $K_X$ is the canonical divisor; the smallest such integer is called the \textit{index} of $X$.
+We say $X$ is \textit{$\mathbb Q$-Gorenstein} if there is an integer $m$ such that $mK_X$ is Cartier, where $K_X$ is the canonical divisor; the smallest such integer is called the \textit{index} of $X$.
 If $X$ has index 1, we say that $X$ is \textit{Gorenstein}.